Kong/docs.konghq.com/app/konnect/servicehub/plugins.md

 * Admin API extensions must not contain an `api.lua` file.
 * Custom plugin database tables must not contain a `dao.lua` file.
-* Custom function validations:
-  - Must be written in Lua.
-  - Must be self-contained within the schema.
+* Custom validation functions must be written in Lua and be self-contained within the schema.
-* Third-party library dependencies:
+* The `schema.lua` file must not contain any calls to the `require()` function.
-  - Plugins that require third-party libraries can be installed within the handler portion of the plugin code once the plugin is installed on the {{site.base_gateway}} data plane.
+* Plugins that require third-party libraries can be installed within the handler portion of the plugin code once the plugin is installed on the {{site.base_gateway}} data plane.
-  - The `schema.lua` file must not contain any calls to the `require()` function.

 If your plugin meets these requirements and you want to use it in
 {{site.konnect_saas}}, contact [Kong Support](https://support.konghq.com/).